marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt-luks.markdown

 several different steps must be carried out.

 I went through the whole process inside a Virtual Machine, using VMWare Player as hypervisor.
-The Gentoo live image I have used is the weekly build [install-x86-minimal-20130820](#sha512).
+The Gentoo live image I used is the weekly build [install-x86-minimal-20130820](#sha512).
 Working "remotely" through ssh is much more convenient.
 RSA/DSA ssh keys must be generated with ssh-keygen, a root password set and sshd daemon started.

 Drives configuration
 ====================

 The Gentoo Linux x86 Handbook can be followed up to step 4, which covers hard disks configuration.
 I will be using /dev/sda both for boot and root partitions.
-The first step is to create a plain primary boot partition with fdisk, /dev/sda1, and to format it with a Unix-like filesystem, ext4 in this case.
+The first step is to create a plain primary boot partition with fdisk and to format it with a Unix-like filesystem, ext4 in this case, with mkfs.ext4.
-As far as the size is concerned, 256M are enough. mkfs.ext4 can be used to create the filesystem (mkfs.ext4 /dev/sda1).
+As far as the size is concerned, 256M are enough.
 The second partition, which will be used as a LVM physical volume with on top two logical volumes for root and swap, can take up all the space left on the device.
-After the creation of the partitions, /dev/sda2 must be formatted as a LUKS partition.
+This second partition must be formatted as a LUKS partition.

 ```text
 livecd ~ # cryptsetup --verify-passphrase luksFormat /dev/sda2